vitejs/vite/README.md

 Vite is an opinionated web dev build tool that serves your code via native ES Module imports during dev and bundles it with [Rollup](https://rollupjs.org/) for production.

 - Lightning-fast cold server start
-- Instant hot module replacement (HMR)
+- Instant hot module replacement (HMR) regardless of app size
 - True on-demand compilation
 - More details in [How and Why](#how-and-why)

-## Status

-In beta and will likely release 1.0 soon.

 ## Getting Started

-> Note to Vue users: Vite currently only works with Vue 3.x.
-This also means you can't use libraries that are not yet compatible with Vue 3.

 Make sure you have [node.js](https://nodejs.org/en/) installed on your machine before proceeding.